-Our research profile and impact are supported through eight Enabling Capability Platforms (ECPs), clustered around multidisciplinary knowledge with high relevance to our changing economy and society.
-RMIT's research community is also supported by a translation function that aids work to identify and follow through on other opportunities for impact and application of research knowledge and expertise.
 Since 2015, RMIT's standing in the Times Higher Education World University rankings has moved up more than a hundred places into the highest 400 ranked universities in the world.

-International rankings are not the driver of our strategy.
+However, international rankings are not the driver of our strategy.
 Rather, these improvements reflect RMIT's determination to deliver purposeful, high quality research and collaboration that contribute to solve important, contemporary problems in our society.